How Okinawan Karate Evolved from Tomari-te

 Tomari-te is a guerilla style of combat.
 Mountains and jungles surrounded the area, and there are stories of monks living in the caves in the mountains where they held their training sessions.
 Because of the brutality of the art, it was taught in secret, especially after 1609 when the Japanese invaded Okinawa.

-The Japanese trained to fight in open battle fields, like the Europeans, and were not trained to fight in the mountains.
-The Okinawans confounded them with their hit and run tactics, the same way our U.S. Special Forces now fight.
+The Japanese trained to fight in open battle fields and were not trained to fight in the mountains.
+The Okinawans confounded them with their hit and run maneuvers.

 He was famous for being the first to demonstrate techniques that use the high ranks of the hidden systems which he had pledged to never reveal to the public.
-The old masters had the realization that the Salem-witch-hunts and the current ongoing cults would be more than happy to try to claim what they were capable of doing as a result of cultism – without understanding or realizing that the true high rank masters have been taught to protect or to free the innocent.
+The old masters had the realization that the Salem-witch-hunts and the current ongoing cults would be more than happy to try to claim what they were capable of doing was a result of cultism.
+But they did not understand that the true karate-ka were taught to protect or to free the innocent.

 I was fortunate to train with six true grandmasters from different systems that were close friends who trained together, traveled together, played together, and spent years together discussing theory and techniques to prove their theories.
 They often exchanged students so they could get a hands-on experience as to what worked against what style or technique.
 These men were smart enough to change and improve what they taught so they would not have baseless techniques for the sake of leaving it in because of tradition – teach because it has aways been taught.